Experience bliss at Highest Shiva Temple

 The following refund shall be payable to the user in case of valid cancellation as per the guidelines

-Note: The above-mentioned refunds are subjected to deductions for any expenses that may have been incurred for hotel booking or
+Note: The above-mentioned refunds are subjected to deductions for any expenses that may have been incurred for hotel booking or transport etc. Refunds are applicable on the total cost and not on the advance amount.Also take care of LEAVE NO TRACE policy.

-What is the duration of time required to complete the trek?
+What is the best time to do the Dayara Bugyal trek?

 Our goal is to encourage sustainable tourism in offbeat destinations of the Himalayas.
 We want more people to get out of the main trekking hubs & experience themselves and the planet on a new more meaningful level.